rotki/rotki/docs/contribute.rst

 .. note::

-    While lint warning are not fatal and will not fail the CI pipeline it would be better a PR reduces the number of warnings and doesn't introduces new ones.
-Warnings are things that need to be fixed and the will be converted to errors in the future.
+    While lint warnings are not fatal and will not fail the CI pipeline it would be better if a PR reduces the number of warnings and doesn't introduce new ones.
+Warnings are things that need to be fixed and they will be converted to errors in the future.

 Manual Testing
 ***********************